 As you can see, the pages are geared towards creators and wouldn’t be suitable for something like an Ecommerce business.
 Again, there’s nothing wrong with that because ConvertKit hasn’t been built for Ecommerce brands.

-For a long time, ConvertKit didn’t have a free plan or even a free trial and started at around $30/m for 1,000 contacts.
+For a long time, ConvertKit’s pricing didn’t include a free plan or even a free trial and started at around $30/m for 1,000 contacts.
 That’s 3x more expensive than ActiveCampaign’s entry-level tier.
 A few months ago, it introduced a free plan that allows you to manage up to 1,000 subscribers and gain access to limited features.

 The paid plans start at $29/m for all features.
 As your subscribers increase, the cost also increases in lockstep.